Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

-On our LUAD recurrence free survival analysis, we used a 5 fold cross validation over the NYU cohort.
-In this case, we use the same clusters defined by the TCGA training sets of overall survival.
+On our LUAD recurrence free survival analysis, we used a 5-fold cross-validation over the NYU cohort.
+In this case, we use the same HPCs defined by the TCGA training sets of overall survival.

 Finally, we used the same cluster configuration selected in overall survival.
-This allows us to relate statistically significant clusters for recurrence free and overall survival.
-We combined coefficients for the Cox proportional hazards regression across folds by averaging them and combine p-values with Fisher's method, using a p value threshold of $0.05$.
+This allows us to relate the impact of HPCs in recurrence free and overall survival.
+Once again, we used SHAP to evalute the impact of an HPC in into the log hazard ratio for each patient; calculating values across each test set of the 5-fold cross-validation (\textbf{Figure \ref{fig:luad-rfs}C}).

 High and low risk groups were defined by the median of the hazard predictions of the training set.
 This median value was later used to divide risk groups for the test and additional independent sets.
-We used logrank test to measure statistical significance between risk groups and use a p-value threshold of $0.05$.
+We used log rank test to measure statistical significance between risk groups and use a p-value threshold of $0.05$.

+For our muti-cancer overall survival analysis, we directly used the patient HPC contribution to model risk and calculate concordance index (c-index).
+This approach does not require any kind of parameter fitting and the calculated c-index can be interpreted as an HPC correlating with a death event (c-index$>0.5$) or survival (c-index$<0.5$).
+For each cancer type, we performed a 5-fold cross-validation by dividing the complete set of patients into 5 different sets of equal or similar size and evaluating the c-index in each of them.
+In \textbf{Supplementary Figure \ref{supfig:multicancer-cindex-complete}}, we show the mean and $95\%$ confidence interval for the c-index values across the 5-fold cross-validations per cancer type.
+In addition, we only display c-index values where the log rank test of the high and low risk groups is significant (p-value$<0.05$).